Wafer bond characterization

+Wafer bond characterization refers to the process of evaluating the quality and strength of a bond between two semiconductor wafers.
 The wafer bond characterization is based on different methods and tests.
 Considered a high importance of the wafer are the successful bonded wafers without flaws.
 Those flaws can be caused by void formation in the interface due to unevenness or impurities.
 The bond connection is characterized for wafer bond development or quality assessment of fabricated wafers and sensors.

 Overview

 Wafer bonds are commonly characterized by three important encapsulation parameters: bond strength, hermeticity of encapsulation and bonding induced stress.

 The bond strength can be evaluated using double cantilever beam or chevron respectively micro-chevron tests.
 Other pull tests as well as burst, direct shear tests or bend tests enable the determination of the bond strength.
 The packaging hermeticity is characterized using membrane, He-leak, resonator/pressure tests.

 Three additional possibilities to evaluate the bond connection are optical, electron and Acoustical measurements and instrumentation.
 At first, optical measurement techniques are using an optical microscope, IR transmission microscopy and visual inspection.
 Secondly, the electron measurement is commonly applied using an electron microscope, e.g. scanning electron microscopy (SEM), high voltage transmittance electron microscopy (HVTEM) and high resolution scanning electron microscopy (HRSEM).
 And finally, typical acoustic measurement approaches are scanning acoustic microscope (SAM), scanning laser acoustic microscope (SLAM) and C-mode scanning acoustic microscope (C-SAM).

 The specimen preparation is sophisticated and the mechanical, electronic properties are important for the bonding technology characterization and comparison.